Breast Lift After The Procedure

 - Your nipples might become hyper sensitive or lose sensation for the first 3 months.
 This usually goes away.

 Post surgical complications are rare and are often easily solved by the doctor if you notify us.
 Call us if you experience any of the following after your breast lift:

 A temperature of 101 F or higher, increased local redness or warmth, chest pain, shortness of breath, legs swelling, calf pain, or if you feel that anything might be wrong.
 Please call the office during regular business hours @ 949-644-4808 .
 In addition, call if you have continuous discharge from the incision line, if one of the breasts appears significantly larger and more tender, if the pain increases instead of decreasing after 5 days or the breasts become red.

 POST-OP VISITS AND CARE SUMMARY

-Dr. Cruise is known as one of the best breast lift surgeons in Newport Beach, Laguna Beach, Huntington Beach, Orange County, San Diego, Los Angeles, and Beverly Hills.
+Joseph T Cruise, MD is known as one of the best breast lift surgeons in Newport Beach, Laguna Beach, Huntington Beach, Orange County, San Diego, Los Angeles, and Beverly Hills.